Laser Ear Cropping ... Faster, Safer, Less Pain

 Q. How long will it take for the ears to stand?

 A perfect crop can be a flop if the aftercare is not handled correctly.
-Most pit bulls, amstaffs, min pins, and miniature schnauzers require only 2-4 taping appointments and the ears will stand.
-Other breeds like dobes, danes, and boxers may require 4-6 months of proper taping until the ears will stand.
-The length of the time for ear posting varies based on breed, ear crop length, and genetics (which can influence ear leather and shape on individual dogs.)
-We prefer that clients return to us for all the posting -- it is important to us that the aftercare is handled properly so that the outcome of the cropping is the best possible.
+Most Pit bulls, Amstaffs, Min Pins, and miniature schnauzers require only 2-4 tapings and the ears will stand.
+Other breeds like Dobes, Danes, and Boxers may require 4-6 months of proper taping until the ears will stand.
+The length of the time for ear posting varies based on breed, ear crop length, and genetics.
+We wil give you detailed information on what you need to do at home after the surgery in order for the ears to stand.